 As you’d expect, the B-Class is a very safe car.
 It scored a full five-star Euro NCAP rating back in 2011, with 97 per cent for adult occupant protection and 86 per cent for safety assist.

+The trade-off for this roominess is a relatively cramped 488-litre load space.
+Still, there’s a split-level boot floor that can be raised to create a totally flat luggage area with the seats folded flat, plus it lifts to reveal a handy collapsible plastic crate for holding shopping in place.
 With the rear seats folded, the Mercedes B-Class’s 1545-litre load bay is beaten by the Ford C-MAX’s 1,723-litre space.
 The Easy Vario Package also comes with a centre rear armrest, ski hatch and false boot floor.

 Predictably, the diesels are the most efficient.
 The B220 CDI emits from 109g/km but more efficient is the B200 CDI that does 64.2mpg and emits from 104g/km of CO2.
 The B180 CDI ECO SE is the most economical diesel, emitting an impressive 94g/km and doing 74.3mpg.

 As with all premium models, the Mercedes B-Class has a higher list price than its rivals but this is offset somewhat by strong residuals of 48.4 per cent.
 Expect parts and servicing to cost above average as well.